the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 This makes it convenient to develop, build and test your project within the environment.

 Additional shared directories can be declared as explained in [the documentation](https://developer.hashicorp.com/vagrant/docs/synced-folders/basic_usage).

+Some boxes may not have any shared directories, so it is best to explicitly define any that you want in your Vagrantfile.
+In particular, the 'generic' images built by [Roboxes](https://roboxes.org/) do not have any mounts by default.
+These boxes are popular as they cover a wide variety of distributions and support a multiple hypervisors.